Group Testing: An Information Theory Perspective: Rate comparisons and numerical simulations

 \section{Rate comparisons and numerical simulations}

 In this section, we compare the achievable rates of the algorithms considered throughout this chapter, as well as comparing the algorithms numerically.
-We focus here on the symmetric noise model (Definition \ref{ex:bsc}), since it has received the most attention in the context of proving achievable rates for noisy group testing algorithms.
+We focus here on the symmetric noise model (Definition \ref{ex:bsc}) with parameter $\rho \in \big(0,\frac12\big)$, since it has received the most attention in the context of proving achievable rates for noisy group testing algorithms.

-{\bf Rate comparisons.} In Figure \ref{fig:noisy_rates}, we plot the achievable rates of NCOMP, separate decoding of items, and noisy DD with noise levels $\rho = 10^{-4}$ and $\rho = 0.11$.
-We optimize the Bernoulli testing parameter $\nu > 0$ separately for each design.
-We also plot information-theoretic achievability and converse bounds to be presented in Chapter \ref{ch:achievability}, with the achievability part corresponding to a computationally intractable decoding rule.
+\paragraph{Rate comparisons} In Figure \ref{fig:noisy_rates}, we plot the achievable rates of NCOMP (the improved rates from Theorems \ref{thm:NCOMP_bern_improved} and \ref{thm:NCOMP_improved}), separate decoding of items, and noisy DD with noise level $\rho = 0.11$, under both the Bernoulli and near-constant column weight designs (except separate decoding whose existing analysis is specific to the Bernoulli design).
+We optimize the test design parameter $\nu > 0$ separately for each curve, except separate decoding since its rate was proved specifically for $\nu = (\ln 2)(1+o(1))$.
+We also plot the best possible rates for these designs \cite{chen2024exact,coja2024noisy}, which we will cover in Section \ref{sec:high_k_ach}.

-We observe that at least in this example, the rates for separate decoding of items and noisy DD are uniformly stronger than the rate proved for NCOMP.
-In the low noise case, noisy DD provides the best rate among the practical algorithms for most values of $\alpha$, but separate decoding of items provides a better rate for small $\alpha$.
-At the higher noise level, separate decoding of items provides a better rate over a wider range of $\alpha$, but noisy DD still dominates for most values of $\alpha$.
+We observe that at least in the setting shown, the rates for separate decoding of items and noisy DD are uniformly stronger than the rate proved for NCOMP.
+For the Bernoulli design, separate decoding attains a higher rate for small $\alpha$, whereas noisy DD attains a higher rate for large $\alpha$.
+While we only showed a single noise level here, we note that the benefits of noisy DD compared to other algorithms have been seen to increase at lower noise levels \cite{scarlett-johnson,gebhard2021improved}.

-Overall, the rates for the noisy setting remain somewhat less well-understood than the noiseless setting (see Figure \ref{fig:algrates}), and closing the remaining gaps remains an interesting direction for further research.